ex-zee-ex/lil_waaaves_sqrt-PI-/README.md

 # lil_waaaves
 a tiny version of video_waaaves with less over all functionality and flexibility but perhaps a better introduction to the structures and signal paths of working with digital feedback systems

+https://www.youtube.com/playlist?list=PLTAAQQpCNd6Ss1fr4toVfyeCEjJ7qYKNr is a handy dandy video guide on how to get this up and running on your computer which seems to be especially helpful for anyone who is brand new to openFrameworks

 (this is the same instructions for the full size video_waaaves program) a video mixer, framebuffer delay, and feedback resynthesis engine built in openFrameworks https://openframeworks.cc/